ethersphere/bee-docs/docs/bee/installation/install.md

 redistribution-address: ""
 # ENS compatible API endpoint for a TLD and with contract address, can be repeated, format [tld:][contract-addr@]url
 resolver-options: []
-# enable permission check on the http APIs
-restricted: false
 # forces the node to resync postage contract data
 resync: false
 # staking contract address